Ingmar-de-Vries/HierarchicalPriors/README.md

       - "HierarchicalPriors_checkAtlases.m" - just sanity check that correct atlas and inversion kernel will be selected in main analysis
       - "HierarchicalPriors_dRSA.m" - main analysis script, which is called from "HierarchicalPriors_master_dRSA.m"
       - "v2struct.m" - little helper function that allows you to unpack a struct in one go so all fields become variables in your workspace.
 It's called in many functions.
-      - "regressionBorder_smRDM30msec_xHz_condition.mat" - file containing regression borders used to regress out model itself to attenuate effects of model autocorrelation.
-These borders are determined by the simulations (see methods section in article and explanation in "HierarchicalPriors_dRSA.m" for details).
       - "HierarchicalPriors_STATS_ERFdynamicRSA_ROIsource.m" - run statistics on ROI-based dRSA results, and compute peak latency and representational spread (RS) index.
 This function is called from main script "DynamicPredictions_pipeline.m".
       - "HierarchicalPriors_runFTstats.m" - shell around Fieldtrip functions for running cluster-based permutation tests on 2D dRSA matrix or on averaged dRSA lag-plot.
 This function is called from "HierarchicalPriors_STATS_ERFdynamicRSA_ROIsource.m".
 See scripts for details.
       - "HierarchicalPriors_PLOTS_dRSA.m" - plot ROI-based results, in article: figure 2a, 3, and S1.